-National Academy of Engineering members with USC Faculty Affiliation:
+National Academy of Engineering members with Viterbi Faculty Affiliation:

 Distinguished Professor of Computer Science and the Henry Salvatori Chair in Computer Science, Dr. Adleman co-invented the RSA public key crypto-system and has worked on primacy testing algorithms.
 His 1992 paper in Science, demonstrating that DNA can be used as a computing medium, introduced the field of molecular computing, which he has subsequently developed.
 Adleman and collaborators received the Association for Computing Machinery's A.M.
 Turing Award for their RSA innovations.
 Elected 1996.